ultrasoundmoney/docs/optimistic-relaying-builder-guide.md

 >3.
 The relay will automatically demote you for submitting a single bad bid to the relay.
 You will only be re-promoted after the underlying reason for submitting a bad bid is addressed.
 >4.
 A bad bid that wins the auction and is signed by the proposer will cause an on-chain incident, i.e. a missed slot or an insufficient proposer payment.
 We expect you to directly compensate the proposer the bid value plus a fixed 0.01 ETH penalty within 24 hours and send us the transaction details.
 >5.
 Without receiving proof the proposer was compensated within 24 hours we may use your collateral to compensate the proposer ourselves.
+>6.
+Starting January 1st, 2025, we reserve the right to stake your ETH builder collateral with Lido to help cover relay operation costs.

 ### Purpose